Hendon F.C.: Ground

 The club moved to Claremont Road in Cricklewood in 1926.
 The first match was played on 18 September, an FA Cup game against Berkhamsted that Hendon won 4–3.
 The ground was also briefly used by rugby league club London Broncos.
 In the mid-2000s the ground was sold to property developers and it was initially planned that the club would move to Barnet Copthall.
-However, the proposed move fell through and although Hendon had initially expected to leave in 2006, they were still at the ground in 2008; the final match at Claremont Road on 20 September 2008 saw local rivals Wealdstone win 4–1.
+However, the proposed move fell through after the death of the club's chairman and although Hendon had initially expected to leave in 2006, they were still at the ground in 2008; the final match at Claremont Road on 20 September 2008 saw local rivals Wealdstone win 4–1.

 After leaving Claremont Road Hendon played at Northwood's Chestnut Avenue, Staines Town's Wheatsheaf Road for the remainder of the 2008–09 season.
 They then moved to Wembley's Vale Farm before relocating to Harrow Borough's Earlsmead ground in 2013.
-In 2016 they moved to Silver Jubilee Park in Kingsbury, groundsharing with Edgware Town.
+In 2016 they moved to Silver Jubilee Park in Kingsbury on a groundshare with Edgware Town.